alperkan1/BATTEL-SHIP-PJ3-/README.md

 - A site for people who are looking to play a simple enjoyable game.
 - A fun site of luck.
 - It is for people who are competitive and like to win.
-- For people who like a interactive game.
+- For people who like an interactive game.

 ### ii.
 User Stories